UBC research associates can access professional development funds to support career growth at the university.

 Open and accepting claims in Workday for the current funding year.

-Please keep in mind that all receipts must be submitted within 60 days of the original purchase date to be considered eligible for reimbursement.
 Please also note that you cannot split the cost of a PD related expense between two funding years.

 The funds are to be used for expenses associated with professional development activities and not any other purpose.